RancidDax/namazu.tools/top.md

 > There are hard hitting auto-attacks throughout this entire phase.
 The OT should be using their targeted mitigation on the MT as much as possible to help reduce the strain on the healers.

 {: .healers }
-> This phase requires high mitigation for each latent defect.
-Use the mitigation sheet provided, and allow shield healer to get close to center to mitigate damage before each **Latent Defect**.
+> This phase requires high mitigation for each **Latent Defect**.
+Use the mitigation sheet provided, and allow the shield healer to get close to the center of the arena to mitigate damage before each **Latent Defect**.

 The phase begins with a hard-hitting raid wide cast:

 ### Hello World

 This mechanic assigns **a lot** of debuffs to players.
-Thankfully, most of them can be ignored as they will resolve themselves simply by doing the mechanic and are only present as fail conditions for doing it incorrectly.
+Thankfully, most of them can be ignored as they will resolve themselves simply by doing the mechanic and are only present as fail conditions for doing it *incorrectly*.

-For those interested I've attached all the ignorable debuffs in the dropdown below:
+For those interested I've attached the ignorable debuffs in the dropdown below:

 <details markdown=1>
 <summary>Hello World Debuffs</summary>